ethanswe/ethanswe/README.md

 ## Fun Fact...

-Outside of software engineering, I'm also an audio engineer!
+Outside of software engineering, I'm an audio engineer!
 I also have been trading cryptocurrency for 5 years and love learning about new ICO's. 😄

 ## I'm currently looking to...